-They are forged at the very depths of the Earth's crust and upper mantle and as such have experienced intense temperatures and pressures.
+These white stones are forged at the very depths of the Earth's crust and upper mantle and as such have experienced intense temperatures and pressures.
 Their hardness gives them many industrial applications but synthetic rather than natural diamonds are used.
 Man-made equivalents are also a lot cheaper to buy.
 Diamond jewelry is one of the most popular items among people.

 Cost per gram: £30,000

 Tritium is forged in the hearts of nuclear reactors by irradiating lithium metal or lithium-bearing ceramic pebbles.
 It is also one of the most expensive materials on Earth.
 It is a super heavy type of hydrogen.
-Tritium is also a key component in some nuclear weapons.
+Tritium is also a key component used to fuel some nuclear weapons.
 It's generally used for "glow in the dark" stuff like watch hands.